 Most likely derived from the name of Urueña, a municipality in the province of Valladolid, Spain.

-Means "son of Valdo", which is derived from the Germanic element bald
+Means "son of Baldo", a Germanic name derived from the element bald

 VARGAS Spanish, Portuguese